Heusden: Heusden Town Hall Massacre

 A new town hall was erected in 1956.
 Designed and built in the style of the Bossche School, it has much less splendour than its late-gothic predecessor.
 A memorial tablet in the forecourt still remembers the lives that were lost in the night of 4 to 5 November 1944.
 Its inscription: "Wandelaar, waar gij staat vielen vijf november 1944 honderd vier en dertig burgers den oorlog ten offer." ("Passer-by, where you are, on five November 1944 one hundred and thirty four civilians fell victim to the war.")

-Inscriptions on one of the larger bells in the tower "Nabestaanden, als ik luid, weet: Uw vele, vele doden zijn niet oorlogs droeve buit, maar aan 't Gastmaal Gods genoden.", and an epitaph "5 November 1944.
+Inscriptions on one of the larger bells in the tower "Nabestaanden, als ik luid, weet: Uw vele, vele doden zijn niet oorlogs droeve buit, maar aan 't Gastmaal Gods genoden." ("Relatives, when I ring, know: Your many, many decedents are not the sad spoils of war, but the guests of God's banquet."), and an epitaph "5 November 1944.
 Hier staat in steen geschreven geen daad of droom, geen leven, maar slechts het blijvend feit van hun afwezigheid" ("5 November 1944.
 Here is written in stone no act or dream, no life, but only the permanent fact of their absence") in the building itself are also dedicated to the memory of the victims.

 The massacre ("Stadhuisramp") is commemorated every year.

 With the fusion of the municipalities of Heusden, Drunen and Vlijmen in 1997, the town hall had lost its original function.
 Since 2005, the building has housed a visitors centre.